-This section highlights some of the many interesting and surprising facts about the platypus:
+This section provides answers to commonly asked questions, and also highlights some of the many interesting and surprising facts about the platypus:

 What is the plural of “platypus”?

 This is perhaps the single most frequently asked question about the species.
 People feel that “platypi” doesn’t sound quite right, but what’s the alternative?
 According to our copy of the Australian Pocket Oxford Dictionary (Fourth Edition), the word “platypus” is derived from two Greek words meaning “flat broad foot”.
 Given that the plural of the Greek “pous” is “podes”, we conclude that – strictly speaking – the plural of “platypus” should be “platypodes”.
 However, given that “platypodes” has for some unfathomable reason never become popular, the dictionary goes on to say that the accepted plural is “platypuses” or (particularly in scientific and conservation contexts) “platypus”.
 (For the sake of simplicity, we prefer using the second term.)
 By the same token, given that “rakali” (a.k.a. the Australian water-rat) was originally an aboriginal term for this animal, its plural in English is presumably “rakali” rather than “rakalis”.

 What is the correct term for a baby platypus?